e-picas/bash-utils/man/MANPAGE.7.md

 *Bash* proposes a large set of **builtins** "commands", which must be differentiated from *external commands*.
 The bash builtins are always available in any bash environment while external commands must be installed on the system to work.
-If you have a doubt about a command, you can verify running `help <command-name>`, which will respond `... is a shell builtin` for builtins.
+If you have a doubt about a command, you can verify running `type <command-name>`, which will respond `... is a shell builtin` for builtins.
 If you have the choice, you should always prefer a builtin rather than an external command, unless you are absolutely sure it is present on all UNIX installations.